MACA's baseline survey results

 MACA has acted on the baseline research findings by:

 - Working closely with leading universities and researchers to fill the global gap in research relating to policies, products, and practices.
-This includes working closely with product suppliers which will see much needed new special purpose child restraints becoming available over the coming months.

 This website is the first step in responding to the national survey findings.
 The information will support allied health professionals in their important prescribing role.